jessjave/Package-Delivery-System/README.md

 The skills you showcase in your completed project may be useful in responding to technical interview questions for future employment.
 This project may also be added to your portfolio to show to future employers.

 ## SCENARIO
-The Western Governors University Parcel Service (WGUPS) needs to determine an efficient route and delivery distribution for their Daily Local Deliveries (DLD) because packages are not currently being consistently delivered by their promised deadline.
+The University Parcel Service (UPS) needs to determine an efficient route and delivery distribution for their Daily Local Deliveries (DLD) because packages are not currently being consistently delivered by their promised deadline.
 The Salt Lake City DLD route has three trucks, two drivers, and an average of 40 packages to deliver each day.
 Each package has specific criteria and delivery requirements.